25Jayesh10/Data_Lineage_Analyser_and_Document_Generator/output/documents/procedures6.md

 1. Overall Purpose:

-The stored procedure AcmeERP.usp_CalculateFifoCost determines the cost of goods sold (COGS) for a given product using the First-In, First-Out (FIFO) inventory accounting method.
-Its primary business goal is to accurately calculate the cost of a requested quantity of a specific product based on the order in which those products were received into inventory.
-This is crucial for generating accurate financial reports and managing inventory effectively.
+The stored procedure AcmeERP.usp_CalculateFifoCost determines the cost of goods sold (COGS) for a given product using the First-In, First-Out (FIFO) inventory costing method.
+This is crucial for accurate financial reporting and inventory management.

 2. Process Breakdown:

-Because no SQL code was provided, I can only describe the *expected* process based on the procedure's name and parameters.
-The procedure would likely function as follows:

-a.
-It receives a ProductID and a QuantityRequested as input.

-b.
-It queries the AcmeERP.StockMovements table.
-This table presumably tracks the movement of products in and out of inventory, recording each transaction with information such as the date, quantity, and cost of each batch.

-c.
-It iterates through the StockMovements records for the specified ProductID, starting with the oldest entries (First-In).

-d.
-For each record, it checks if adding the quantity in that record exceeds the QuantityRequested.

-e.
-If it does, it calculates the cost of the remaining QuantityRequested using the cost from that record and updates the QuantityRequested to 0, indicating the calculation is complete.

-f.
-If it doesn't, it adds the quantity to a running total and subtracts it from the QuantityRequested.
-It continues processing the next record until QuantityRequested reaches 0.

-g.
-Finally, it aggregates the calculated costs from each relevant record to determine the total COGS for the requested quantity.
-The total COGS is returned as the output.
+The procedure calculates the cost of goods sold based on the FIFO method.
+While the provided SQL code is empty, we can infer the process:  The procedure likely retrieves the inventory movement history for a specific product (@@ProductID) from the AcmeERP.StockMovements table.
+This table presumably tracks each instance of product movement, including the quantity and the cost at the time of the movement (e.g., purchase, sale).
+The procedure then processes these movements chronologically, starting with the oldest inventory.
+For each movement, it deducts the quantity requested (@@QuantityRequested) until the total quantity requested is fulfilled.
+The cost of the goods sold is then calculated by summing the costs of the oldest inventory items used to satisfy the request.
+The specific calculation would depend on the structure of the StockMovements table.

 3. Key Business Rules:

-* FIFO Inventory Valuation: The procedure strictly adheres to the FIFO method, meaning the oldest inventory items are assumed to be sold first.
-This affects the cost of goods sold calculation and the value of remaining inventory.
+* FIFO Inventory Costing: The primary business rule is the implementation of the FIFO method.
+This dictates that the oldest units of a product are assumed to be sold first.
+This impacts the COGS calculation and therefore profitability.
-* Accurate Cost Tracking:  The procedure relies on the accuracy of the data in the StockMovements table.
-Any errors or omissions in this table will directly impact the accuracy of the COGS calculation.
+* Accurate Inventory Tracking: The underlying assumption is that the AcmeERP.StockMovements table accurately reflects all product movements.
+Inaccurate data in this table will lead to inaccurate COGS calculations.

 4. Inputs and Outputs:

-* Inputs:
+Inputs:

-    * @@ProductID: The unique identifier of the product for which COGS needs to be calculated.
+* @@ProductID: The unique identifier for the product whose COGS needs to be calculated.
-    * @@QuantityRequested: The quantity of the product for which COGS needs to be calculated.
+* @@QuantityRequested: The quantity of the product sold for which the cost needs to be determined.

-* Outputs:
+Outputs:

-    * The total cost of goods sold (COGS) for the specified product and quantity, based on the FIFO method.
-This would likely be a single numeric value representing the total cost.
+The procedure likely returns the total cost of the @@QuantityRequested units of the @@ProductID, calculated using the FIFO method.
+This output would be used for financial reporting, inventory valuation, and other business applications requiring accurate cost information.
+The procedure might also update inventory levels within the AcmeERP.StockMovements table to reflect the sale.

 ---